russomi/archived-russomi.github.io/_posts/2019-09-25-working-backwards.md

 ### Frequently Asked Questions
 The purpose of an FAQ is generally to provide information on frequent questions or concerns; however, the format is a useful means of organizing information, and text consisting of questions and their answers may thus be called an FAQ regardless of whether the questions are actually frequently asked[^3].
+Shopify has an excellent post called [The FAQ Page: Why You Need It, How to Build One, and 10 Great Examples][5].
+Answer questions to reduce customer frustration.

 #### How do I ...?
 Answer to the question.